bcgov/ckanext-sso/pages/keycloak_how_to.md

 ### DELETE A GROUP
 **NOTES**:
 + Deleting a Keycloak Group should
-    - Only happen when a CKAN Org or Group needs to be deleted and not renamed.
+    - Only happen when a CKAN Organization or Group needs to be deleted and not renamed.
     - Requires the deletion of all 3 levels of privileges.

 ## KEYCLOAK USER GROUP MEMBERSHIP